 When the dust settles and the NFL uncertainty disappears, I truly believe that Brett Favre will stay retired this time.

 But how does “The City of Brotherly Love” feel about it?

 UPDATED July 24, 2011 – 130pm

 Eagles QB Michael Vick had something to say on the rumor, via his Twitter account.
-Vick stated that he “would be honored to have Brett Favre as a backup”.
+Per Vick, he “would be honored to have Brett Favre as a backup”.

 According to a report via ProFootballTalk, Vick later deleted the tweet.